Open 24/7 | Call Today

 • Other exertions or bodily reactions: $3.69 billion

-• Roadway incidents involving motorized vehicle: $2.70 billion
+• Roadway incidents involving motorized vehicles: $2.70 billion

 • Slip or trip without falling: $2.18 billion